Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 **Available in:** Development environments

-The OAuth auth method permits <Constant name="cloud" /> to run development queries on behalf of a BigQuery user without the configuration of BigQuery service account keyfile in <Constant name="cloud" />.
+The OAuth auth method permits <Constant name="cloud" /> to run development queries on behalf of a BigQuery user without configuring the BigQuery service account keyfile in <Constant name="cloud" />.
 For more information on the initial configuration of a BigQuery OAuth connection in <Constant name="cloud" />, please see [the docs on setting up BigQuery OAuth](/docs/cloud/manage-access/set-up-bigquery-oauth).

-As an end user, if your organization has set up BigQuery OAuth, you can link a project with your personal BigQuery account in your personal Profile in <Constant name="cloud" />.
+As an end user, if your organization has set up BigQuery OAuth, you can link a project with your personal BigQuery account in your Profile in <Constant name="cloud" />.

 ### BigQuery Workload Identity Federation <Lifecycle status="managed, beta" />

 :::note

-If you're using BigQuery WIF, we recommend using it with BigQuery Oauth.
+If you're using BigQuery WIF, we recommend using it with BigQuery OAuth.
 Otherwise, you must create two connections - one with service JSON and one with WIF to use service JSON for development environments.

 :::

 **Available in:** Deployment environments

-The BigQuery WIF auth method permits dbt Cloud to run deployment queries as a service account without the configuration of BigQuery service account keyfile in dbt Cloud.
+The BigQuery WIF auth method permits dbt Cloud to run deployment queries as a service account without configuring a BigQuery service account keyfile in dbt Cloud.
 For more information on the initial configuration of a BigQuery WIF connection in dbt Cloud, please see [the docs on setting up BigQuery](https://docs.getdbt.com/docs/cloud/manage-access/set-up-bigquery-oauth#Set-up-bigquery-workload-identity-federation) WIF.

 ## Configuration